UN adopts Chinese resolution with US support on closing the gap in access to artificial intelligence

 “We are firmly opposed to these sanctions,” Fu said.
 China doesn’t believe the rule will be “helpful to the healthy development of the AI technology per se, and will, by extension, divide the world in terms of the standards, and in terms of the rules governing AI.”
 He called on the U.S. to lift the sanctions.

-The Chinese resolution calls on the international community “to provide and promote a fair, open, inclusive and non-discriminatory business environment,” from AI’s design and development to its use.
-Fu said China doesn’t think the U.S. actions foster an inclusive business environment.
+The Chinese resolution calls on the international community “to provide and promote a fair, open, inclusive and nondiscriminatory business environment,” from AI’s design and development to its use.
+Fu said that China doesn’t think the U.S. actions foster an inclusive business environment.

-Both the U.S. and Chinese resolutions focus on the civilian applications of AI, but Fu told reporters the military dimension of artificial intelligence is also very important.
+Both the U.S. and Chinese resolutions focus on the civilian applications of AI, but Fu told reporters the military dimension of AI is also very important.

 “We do believe that it is necessary for the international community to take measures to reduce the dangers and the risks posed by the development of AI,” he said.